 Famous for its long stretch of white sand, Boracay Island’s White Beach in Malay, Aklan is among the most sought-after Philippine destinations.
 It is undeniably blessed with azure waters, making it one of the best beaches and islands in the world.
 Boracay’s world-famous sunset also never fails to amuse tourists every time.

-When it comes to looking for the best Boracay hotels and resorts, you'll have plenty of option along White Beach.
+When it comes to looking for the best Boracay hotels and resorts, you'll have plenty of options along White Beach.
 At Station 1, you will find some of the best luxury resorts in the Philippines, while most of the budget-friendly accommodations are in Station 2 alongside restaurants and bars.
 Station 3 is much quieter than Station 2 but is also home to some of the budget hostels.
 For a more private experience, consider accommodations at Station 0, like Crimson Resort and Spa Boracay.

 The best time to visit Boracay and enjoy Boracay tours including Boracay island hopping package is during the dry and summer season, from December to May.
 There are designated swimming areas in each station.
 However, be mindful and watch out for red flags at certain points where swimming is strictly prohibited.